EndPointCorp/end-point-blog/2011/02/22/simple-wordpress-theme.html.md

 You can see the site in the wild [here](http://stephskardal.com/).

-*Update: Since this article was published, the website shown here has been updated to include a "blog" page, which is one more page that uses the [exec-php plugin](http://wordpress.org/extend/plugins/exec-php/) to list blog articles.*
+*Update: Since this article was published, the website shown here has been updated to include a “blog” page, which is one more page that uses the [exec-php plugin](https://wordpress.org/plugins/exec-php/) to list blog articles.*